 The assessment of development applications will consider any submissions made by adjoining owners/occupiers and other interested persons in response to public notification procedures.

-Go to the Comments and Objections page to find out more on how to make a submission to Council.
+Go to our Making a Submission page to find out more on how to make a submission to Council.

 For more information on how you can be kept informed on Development Applications lodged in your local area you can access our Planning Alerts page.